Year of the Elephant: Events

+Unorthodox views

 According to Mohammad Asad, the words used in this verse, namely the "stones of sijjil", denote "a writing and, tropically, something that has been decreed [by God]".
 He further explains that this decree by God was a very sudden epidemic outbreak, which, according to Ibn Ishaq, caused fever (in arabic hasbah) and smallpox (arab. judari).
 This, as Asad concludes, points to the fact that the "stone hard blows of chastisement pre-ordained" were a very sudden virulent epidemic due to the fact that the word for fever "hasbah" primarily means "pelting [or smiting] with stones" in the famous arabic dictionary al-Qamous (القاموس) by Fairuzabadi.
 The word ta'ir can denote any "flying creature, whether bird or insect (Taj al-'Arus)".
 However, some scholars like Neal Robinson disagree with Asad method of translation and interpretation.

-Shia view

-According to a Hadith, in al-Kafi Volume one, Ali was born in the 20th year of the Elephant and died in AH 40.

 Other sources

 This event is referred to in the Qur’an, in Surah 105, Al-Fil (الـفِـيـل, "The Elephant"), and is discussed in its related tafsir.

-Some scholars have placed the Year of the Elephant one or two decades earlier than 570 CE, with a tradition attributed to Ibn Shihab al-Zuhri in the works of ‘Abd al-Razzaq al-San‘ani placing it before the birth of Muhammad's father.
+Some others have placed the Year of the Elephant one or two decades earlier than 570 CE, with a tradition attributed to Ibn Shihab al-Zuhri in the works of ‘Abd al-Razzaq al-San‘ani placing it before the birth of Muhammad's father.